Adige-Calculations/GNU-Linux-handbook/src/kernel.md

 # OS Kernel

-The kernel takes care of recognizing hardware, networking perifericals and setting up the CPU register, memory and file system.
+The kernel takes care of recognizing hardware, networking perifericals and setting up the CPU registers, memory and file system.

-The kernel is loaded into memory during the boot process and initializes the essential components of the system, such as hardware devices, memory management, and file systems.
+The kernel is loaded into memory during the boot process (GRUB direct your CPU at the address at which the kernel is stored) and initializes it..

-Once the kernel is loaded, it start the first process of the machine namely the init service, responsible for starting and managing other processes in the system.
+After the kernel is loaded, it start the first process of the machine namely the init service, responsible for starting and managing other processes in the system.

 To check what the kernel is loading after booting, follow a simlar command to parse the first of the